DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 With the trend towards distributed and native cloud apps, organizations are dealing with more distributed components across more environments.
 To maintain control and consistency, you can automate your environments and deploy more components faster and more confidently by using DevOps tools and processes.

-This article provides an introduction and overview about the current continuous integration and continuous deployment (CI/CD) experience for single-tenant Azure Logic Apps.
+This article provides an introduction and overview about the current continuous integration and continuous deployment (CI/CD) experience for Standard logic app workflows in single-tenant Azure Logic Apps.

 Single-tenant versus multi-tenant

-In the multi-tenant Azure Logic Apps, resource deployment is based on Azure Resource Manager templates (ARM templates), which combine and handle resource provisioning for both logic apps and infrastructure.
-In single-tenant Azure Logic Apps, deployment becomes easier because you can separate resource provisioning between apps and infrastructure.
+In the multi-tenant Azure Logic Apps, resource deployment is based on Azure Resource Manager templates (ARM templates), which combine and handle resource provisioning for both your Consumption logic app resources and infrastructure.
+In single-tenant Azure Logic Apps, deployment becomes easier because you can separate resource provisioning between Standard logic app resources and infrastructure.

-When you create logic apps using the Logic App (Standard) resource type, your workflows are powered by the redesigned single-tenant Azure Logic Apps runtime.
+When you create a Standard logic app resource, workflows are powered by the redesigned single-tenant Azure Logic Apps runtime.
 This runtime uses the Azure Functions extensibility model extensibility and is hosted as an extension on the Azure Functions runtime.
-This design provides portability, flexibility, and more performance for your logic apps plus other capabilities and benefits inherited from the Azure Functions platform and Azure App Service ecosystem.
+This design provides portability, flexibility, and more performance for Standard logic apps plus other capabilities and benefits inherited from the Azure Functions platform and Azure App Service ecosystem.

-For example, you can package the redesigned containerized runtime and workflows together as part of your logic app.
+For example, you can package the redesigned containerized runtime and workflows together as part of your Standard logic app.
 You can use generic steps or tasks that build, assemble, and zip your logic app resources into ready-to-deploy artifacts.
-To deploy your apps, copy the artifacts to the host environment and then start your apps to run your workflows.
+To deploy Standard logic apps, copy the artifacts to the host environment, and then start your apps to run your workflows.
 Or, integrate your artifacts into deployment pipelines using the tools and processes that you already know and use.
-For example, if your scenario requires containers, you can containerize your logic apps and integrate them into your existing pipelines.
+For example, if your scenario requires containers, you can containerize Standard logic apps and integrate them into your existing pipelines.

 To set up and deploy your infrastructure resources, such as virtual networks and connectivity, you can continue using ARM templates and separately provision those resources along with other processes and pipelines that you use for those purposes.